yotkadata/reddit_etl/README.md

 REDDIT_PWD=""
 ```

-Then yo clone the repository, build the Docker images using Docker Compose, and run it:
+Then you clone the repository, build the Docker images using Docker Compose, and run it:

 ```bash
 git clone https://github.com/yotkadata/reddit_etl.git